Below are some Frequently Asked Questions about Run The Farm:

 Q: Will there be same day registration?

 A: Yes but it could be very limited.
-Last year we closed online kids registration three days before the event and encourage you to register early.
-We did accept a limited number of walk in registrations in last year very early in the day but we may not be able to accommodate walk ins this year depending on how many pre-register.
+In the past we have closed online kids registration before the event and encourage you to register early.
+We do accept a limited number of walk in registrations if we have available medals.
+Come beforehand very early in the day.
+Closer to race day/time we may not be able to accommodate walk ins depending on how many pre-register.

-Kids medals nearly ran out last year — and we don’t want any kids to go home empty handed!
+Kids medals nearly ran out in 2019 — and we don’t want any kids to go home empty handed!
 Your best bet is to register online in advance.

 Same day registration cost is extra so we leave online advance registration open as long as possible.